Background pattern

 Heart failure:

 The recommended initial dose is usually 2.5 mg once a day.
-Your doctor will gradually increase the dose until the appropriate dose is reached for your case.
+Your doctor will gradually increase the dose until the appropriate dose for your case is reached.
 The usual long-term dose is 20 mg per day in one or two doses.

-Immediately inform your doctor if you experience these symptoms.
+Inform your doctor immediately if you experience these symptoms.

-If you estimate that the action of Enalapril Normon is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of Enalapril Normon is too strong or too weak, tell your doctor or pharmacist.

 If you take more Enalapril Normon than you should